A Gallon of Scallops

 The Mayo Clinic, which is still an authority on some things, I guess, I like it because it's called Mayo.

 They say that there's no real personal health difference between high fructose corn syrup and other sweeteners that's been proven.
+However, high fructose corn syrup, you know, that does not have a

-personal risk compared to other sweeteners so much as it is
+personal risk compared to other sweeteners so much as it is is a

-is a super cheap sweetener and it just promotes the growth of corn, which is a kind of devastating crop to just grow.
+it's a super cheap sweetener and it just promotes the growth of corn, which is a kind of devastating crop to just grow.

-And maize, I'm talking about, if you're listening in the UK, it's a not very good crop to grow.
+And maize, I'm talking about if you're listening to the UK, it's a not very good crop to grow.
+It's not a very sustainable crop to grow and has negative impacts environmentally.

-The problem with high-fructose corn syrup is not that it is more unhealthy for you than cane sugar or beet sugar or wherever else you are getting your sugar.
+The problem with high fructose corn syrup is not that it is more unhealthy for you than cane sugar or beet sugar or wherever else you are getting your sugar.

-The problem with high fructose corn syrup is that, you know, in the United States, corn is a highly subsidized crop.
+The problem with high-fructose corn syrup is that, you know, in the United States, corn is a highly subsidized crop.

-High fructose corn syrup is therefore much cheaper than other forms of sugar.
+High-fructose corn syrup is therefore much cheaper than other forms of sugar.

 You know, sugar is very similar

 no matter its source, but because it is so much cheaper, it is used heavily in processed foods because it's a very affordable ingredient that people like to taste.
+Right.

 But I don't have a problem with someone donating a bottle of tonic to the food bank, just as I don't have a problem with there,